-- Drills will test the capacity of all involved in emergency response, highlighting building-level cooperation between schools, police and first responders. - Drills will be treated as real emergencies, with full and serious participation from all participants, including administrators, teachers, students and first responders. - Drills will be practiced frequently, in a realistic manner, such as during lunch, recess or when the school principal is away from the building.
-Drills shouldn't be scheduled based on when it is most convenient or least disruptive. - Debriefings will be held after every drill to further enhance response skills.
-Debriefings can be held with teachers and students in classrooms or in all-staff and faculty meetings. - Drills will be thoroughly evaluated and input should be collected from various drill participants.
+- Drills should test the capacity of all involved in emergency response, highlighting building-level cooperation between schools, police and first responders. - Drills should be treated as real emergencies, with full and serious participation from all participants, including administrators, teachers, students and first responders. - Drills should be practiced frequently, in a realistic manner, such as during lunch, recess or when the school principal is away from the building.
+Drills shouldn't be scheduled based on when it is most convenient or least disruptive. - Debriefings should be held after every drill to further enhance response skills.
+Debriefings can be held with teachers and students in classrooms or in all-staff and faculty meetings. - Drills should be thoroughly evaluated and input should be collected from various drill participants.
 Mistakes or inconsistencies during drills are learning opportunities and can help improve future response.
-Many safety experts say the most important part of any drill is the discussion and updated action plan that follows. - Drills will have associated communication plans that include long-term follow-up to support sustainability and progression.
-Plans should cover all drill types, identify specific objectives and goals for each drill, include logistics and available resources and ensure compliance with state and/or district regulations. - Drills may be conducted on a "staggered" schedule, where classrooms evacuate separately rather than all at once, and appropriate distance is kept between students to the evacuation site.
-If conducting drills using a modified procedure, it is required that the drill be conducted with all students in the school building on that school day, it may be necessary to do so during a class period that is extended for this purpose; and - If schools re-open with a "hybrid" in-person model, such as one where students attend school alternate school weeks to reduce the occupancy of the school building, schools must be certain that all students are receiving instruction in emergency procedures, and participating in drills while they are in attendance in-person. - Lockdown drills will be conducted in classroom setting while maintaining social distancing and using masks. - Lockdown drills should be conducted in the classroom without "hiding"/ "sheltering" but provide an overview of how to shelter or hide in the classroom.
+Many safety experts say the most important part of any drill is the discussion and updated action plan that follows. - Drills should have associated communication plans that include long-term follow-up to support sustainability and progression.
+Plans should cover all drill types, identify specific objectives and goals for each drill, include logistics and available resources and ensure compliance with state and/or district regulations.